Exopy/exopy/docs/source/user_guide/first_steps.rst

 First steps
 ===========

-Once you have installed Ecpy you are ready to set it up, then prepare and run your first measure.
+Once you have installed Exopy you are ready to set it up, then prepare and run your first measure.
 The following sections will take you through those steps.
 More details about the instruments and how to customize your measure will be given later on in this manual.